ObaraWycliff/FINAL-DATA-SCIENCE-PROJECT/README.md

 4. Upload your CSV or Excel file containing the data for analysis.

-## Sample Dataset 📂

-You can download a sample dataset [here](link_to_dataset).
-This dataset can be used to test the functionality of the Data Analysis App.

 ## Features 🛠️

 ### Section Zero: Upload and Encode Data

 Upload your CSV or Excel file and view the encoded data.
 The application automatically encodes categorical variables for analysis.

-### Section One: Data Analysis

-- **Summary Statistics:** View descriptive statistics of the uploaded dataset.
-- **Pivoting Data:** Enable pivoting and select columns for a pivoted view of the data.
-- **Box Plot:** Visualize the distribution of selected columns using box plots.

-... (continue with other sections)

 ## Requirements 📋